 - Things You Need To Know About Photojournalism

 Before diving deeper, let’s start with the basic question.
 What is photojournalism?

 Photojournalism is the practice of producing different images.
 These images will tell a news story.
-However, keep in mind your pictures need to be impartial and honest in the field of journalism standard.
+However, keep in mind your pictures need to be impartial and honest in the field of journalism standards.

-As you see, it’s not that easy as it looks.
+As you see, it’s not as easy as it looks.
 That’s why you need to know everything before getting into this profession.

 Here, you’ll get the complete guideline of everything to become a photojournalist.

 In case, you don’t know anything about photography, read how to get into photography

 Like every other profession, photojournalists should follow ethics.
 Their ethics should be more strict than any others.
 As they can change the whole situation of a country.
 They should be more careful and responsible for their job.

 Here, we are going to state the ethics that every photojournalist must follow.

 - Always respect the truth.
 No matter what is the consequences, a photojournalist must perform his duty.